 └── Claims history

-Setting up a data room isn't complicated, but most founders make the same organizing mistakes.
+Setting up a data room isn't complicated, but most teams make the same organizing mistakes.
 Here's a process that works.

 Don't just drag files into a room.
 Organize first.
 A standard due diligence structure looks like this: